igloosarecool/bazaar/_products/2016-06-25-Sidi-Genius-5.md

 ---
 _"Sidi's most popular road shoe.
 Conservative, yet stylish, with features that will make you think they flew in to measure your foot and make the shoe only for you."_ - Sidi Marketing

-Features:
-Sole: Millenium II
+Kenmerken volgens Sidi.
-Closure: Soft Arch Compression Strap, Ultra SL Buckle, and two High Security Velcro straps
+Sole: Millenium II, Closure: Soft Arch Compression Strap, Ultra SL Buckle, and two High Security Velcro straps.
-Other Features: Padded Tongue w/fit relievers distributes pressure without bunching up, Molded plastic heel cup, Replaceable Heel Tab
-Color: Black Perforated Loricas
+Other Features: Padded Tongue w/fit relievers, distributes pressure without bunching up, Molded plastic heel cup, Replaceable Heel Tab, Color: Black Perforated Loricas